This resource will help you answer common questions students ask about Handshake!

 Which parts of my Handshake profile are most important to fill out?

-In addition to your degree, Handshake also uses your job interests to recommend opportunities to you.
+In addition to your course, Handshake also uses your job interests to recommend opportunities to you.
 Job interests include:

 - Job type: Looking for an on-campus job, internship, part-time job, or full-time job?
 You can choose more than one.